Drafting EN IEC standards for citation in the OJEU

 It has to be noted that, unlike CENELEC homegrown standards, where the start of the Formal Vote is suspended in case of ‘lack of compliance’ assessment (so that the Technical Body can modify the final draft before it is submitted to Formal Vote), this is not possible in the case of EN IEC standards.

-In practice, if the text of the EN IEC standard needs updates, the EN IEC will not be offered for citation: as the text cannot be modified anymore.
+Following a ‘lack of compliance’ assessment at FV, if the text of the EN IEC standard needs updates to address the comments from the HAS consultant, the EN IEC will not be offered for citation as the text cannot be modified anymore.
 The CENELEC Technical Body will have to consider the development of Common Modifications to address the remaining compliance issues (leading to different EN and IEC standards) or the Technical Body should wait for a future amendment/revision at IEC level to address the remaining compliance issue.

 The possibility to develop Common Modifications can be an appropriate interim solution, allowing the citation of the (modified EN IEC) standard, and pending a future amendment/revision at IEC level that would possibly integrate the necessary elements for compliance.

 Option 2: the Technical Body, with the support of CCMC, Project Manager concludes that the reworked standard includes all the remarks from the HAS consultant.
-CCMC can request a Publication assessment (PUB HAS assessment) prior to publication to have a formal ‘validation’.
-The PUB assessment should only be requested by CCMC, on the advice of the CENELEC TB, in limited cases for a final check.
+CCMC can request a Last Confirmatory assessment (LCA HAS assessment) prior to publication to have a formal ‘validation’.
+The LCA should only be requested by CCMC, on the advice of the CENELEC TB, in limited cases for a final check.

 Option 3: the Technical Body concludes that harmonization is not possible and takes a decision to request BT to remove the link to legislation, either temporarily or permanently.
 If BT approves the request, the standard (without Annex ZZ) will proceed to Publication and the CCMC Project Manager informs the EC about the “de-harmonization” of the standard.

 This step will follow Option 2 as presented above.
-Exceptionally, after the Formal Vote stage, a Technical Body could request a HAS assessment at Publication stage (PUB HAS assessment).
-This shall be considered an exceptional request and this procedure can only be applied if the FV HAS assessment outcome was lack of compliance.
+Exceptionally, after the Formal Vote stage, a Technical Body could request a Last Confirmatory HAS assessment before Publication (LCA HAS assessment).
+This shall be considered an exceptional request, and this procedure can only be applied if the FV HAS assessment outcome was lack of compliance.

 Considering that technical comments cannot be taken into account after the Formal Vote stage, this procedure shall only be followed for limited cases, e.g. final assessment on the new version of the Annex ZZ/ZA.